iron0012/donor_lifetimes_non_profit/README.md

 ----------

 - Only 20% of revenue of an average non-profit comes from donations (most of the rest of government contacts)
-- There is often no-coherent strategy for recruiting or retaining donors.
+- There is often no coherent strategy for recruiting or retaining donors.
 Traditional methods range from holding expensive special events to personal connections.
 Often this is done by hunches and without any analytical support.
 - Questions to be answered:
 	1. What are the good predictors of donor lifetimes?
 More importantly, how do these predictors influence them.
 	2. How to extend donor lifetimes?